-We’ve been bombarded with messages about saturated fats, transfats, monounsaturated fats, and polyunsaturated fats to the point of utter confusion.
-We know that a Mediterranean diet has been shown to be healthy, so we stock our kitchens with large bottles of extra-virgin, unrefined olive oil.
-But, is olive oil our best choice?
+We have been bombarded with messages about saturated fats, trans fats, monounsaturated fats, and polyunsaturated fats to the point of utter confusion.
+We know that a Mediterranean diet has been shown to be healthy, so we stock our kitchens with large bottles of extravirgin, unrefined olive oil.
+But is olive oil our best choice?
 Sometimes.

-We use the term “vegetable oil” as a blanket term to refer to a number of different cooking oils.
-In truth, oil can be extracted from a variety of sources, including:
+We use the generic term vegetable oil to refer to a number of different cooking oils.
+In truth, oil can be extracted from a variety of sources: